yangxqiao/CardGames/README.md

 # CardGame

-An assortment of different card games' implementation
+An assortment of different card games' implementation.

+The BlackJackGame program will allow users to play blackjack game with multiple human and robot players.